 It's a "Sprayed-On" Finish

 Bathtub refinishing is known by several names: bathtub resurfacing, bathtub re-glazing, bathtub re-enameling, and even bathtub refurbishing.
 They all mean the same thing.

 Bathtub refinishing is a "sprayed-on" process that can make a worn, damaged bathtub look like new again.
 This like-new appearance cannot be achieved with Do-It-Yourself products.
 Only a professional refinisher has access to the high-tech, durable coatings that are required to give a bathtub its shiny new appearance.
 More importantly, only a seasoned, professional refinisher has the tools and skill to apply the surface correctly.

-After the surface is properly prepared, a primer coat is applied.
+After the surface is properly prepared, two primer coats are applied.
 This primer has a powerful bonding agent that shares common properties with the top coat which allows it to attach to the tub surface.
 The entire surface will then get a minimum of four top coats.

-The coating will dry to the touch in 24 hours, and the tub or sink will be ready to use 48 hours after refinishing, but it will take a full 20 days for the process to totally "cure."
+The coating will dry to the touch in 24 hours.
+The tub will be ready to use 48 hours after refinishing, but it will take a full 20 days for the process to totally "cure."

-What you end up with looks, feels, and cleans like brand new, and is extremely easy to keep clean.
+Our professionally-refinished bathtubs look, feel, and clean like brand new, and are extremely easy to keep clean.
 Cleaning a refinished surface usually takes no more than a washcloth and a very mild (no bleach or abrasives necessary) liquid or foam cleaner.

 Jim has mastered the art of refinishing and continues to be meticulous in every step of his work - truly an artist in his refinishing skills!